How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 If you are working in the transportation industry and wondering how to build a GPS app that will streamline operations, look at Moovit.
 This is a geo-tracking app that notifies passengers about delays in public transportation.

 In the automotive industry, these applications can also be used in logistics to track and manage a fleet efficiently.
-There are many apps that give a great idea of how to create a location-based app for the automotive industry.
+There are many mobile apps that give a great idea of location-based services for the automotive industry.

 6. Maps & Navigation [Google Maps]